ameer-thasthahir/BlogAccelerator/README.md

 # BlogAccelerator
 Accelerator for personal blog creation.
 Which contains two portal of updater and viewer.
-Markup :   * Updater portal
+- Updater portal
-            * upload and update blog-post
+            - upload and update blog-post
-            * preview and update the blog-post
+            - preview and update the blog-post
-            * create and modify personal profile information *Viewer portal
+            - create and modify personal profile information *Viewer portal
             * view content profile
             * Providing upvote and rating of the blog-post